 If you are sick, injured, or have a psychological or emotional crisis after regular office hours, contact your RA or RD.
 RD's have access to the on-call therapist.
 For medical emergencies, each RD maintains a first aid medical kit containing minor medical items for student use.
-Orange City also has a medical clinic that serves college students.
+Orange City also has a medical clinic as well as a walk-in clinic that serves college students.
 A community hospital and emergency room (located one mile east of the college on Highway 10) is available 24 hours a day.
 8-911 access is available.
 In the event of a minor illness, the student should isolate him/herself as much as possible to prevent the spread of disease throughout the residence area.
 Sick tray requests may be obtained through the RA.